Towards Human Computable Passwords: Introduction

 We present the design of a candidate family of human computable password management schemes $f_{k_1,k_2}$, and analyze the usability and security of these schemes (Section \ref{sec:Candidates}).
 Our usability analysis indicates that to compute $f_{k_1,k_2}\paren{\sigma\paren{C}}$ the user needs to execute $2k_1+2k_2+1$ simple operations (e.g., addition of single digits modulo 10).
-We also propose a mnemonic tool to help users memorize their secret mapping $\sigma$.
 The main technical result of this section (Theorem \ref{thm:UFRCASecure}) states that our scheme is UF-RCA secure given a plausible conjecture about the hardness of random planted constraint satisfiability problems (\emph{RP-CSP}).
 Our conjecture is that any polynomial time adversary needs to see at least $m = n^{\min\{r(f)/2,g(f)+1-\epsilon\}}$ challenge-response pairs $\paren{C,f\paren{\sigma\paren{C}}}$ to recover the secret mapping $\sigma$.
 Here, $s(f) = \min\{r(f)/2,g(f)+1\}$ is a composite security parameter involving $g(f)$ (how many inputs to $f$ need to be fixed to make $f$ linear?) and $r(f)$ (what is the largest value of $r$ such that the distribution over challenge-response pairs are $\paren{r-1}$-wise independent?).
 We prove that $g\paren{f_{k_1,k_2}} = k_1$ and $r\paren{f_{k_1,k_2}} = \paren{k_2+1}/2$.